-At the intersection of Academias and Gennadiou streets, at the center of Athens, is the church of Zoodochos Pigi (Life Giving Spring), one of the first to be erected in the area of Neapolis, which was shaped gradually in the 19th century.
+At the intersection of Academias and Gennadiou streets, at the center of Athens, is the church of Zoodochos Pigi (Life Giving Spring), one of the first to be erected in the area of Neapolis, which was shaped gradually in the 19th c.
 The church celebrates the day of Zoodochos Pigi (the Life-Giving Spring) on the Friday following Easter Sunday.
 The church is the closest to the original buildings of the Athens University, the National Library and the Academy of Athens, the trilogy of beautiful historical buildings in the center of Athens.

 Initially the initiative for its construction was taken by the people living in the area, mainly refugees and craftsmen from the islands and other hard working people, who had settled on the edge of the city.
 In 1843 efforts started for finding the necessary money through fund raises, with the participation of King Othon and Queen Amalia.

 The main icon templon at the church of Zoodohos Pigi, Athens.